 - All available legal defenses to the crimes charged

 3. Witness Testimony and Cross-Examination

-- After cross-examination, the side that originally called the witness has a second opportunity to question him or her, through "re-direct examination," and attempt to remedy any damaging effects of cross-examination.
+- After cross-examination, the side that originally called the witness has a second opportunity to question them through re-direct examination and attempt to remedy any damaging effects of cross-examination.

 4. Closing Arguments

 Like the opening statement, the closing argument offers the parties a chance to sum up the case, recapping key evidence or the lack thereof in a light favorable to their respective positions.
 This is the final chance for the parties to address the jury before deliberations.